minetest/minetest/doc/lua_api.md

 * `minetest.save_gen_notify(id, data)`
     * Saves data for retrieval using the gennotify mechanism (see [Mapgen objects]).
-    * Data is bound to the chunk that is currently being processed, so this function only makes sense inside the above-mentioned generation callback.
+    * Data is bound to the chunk that is currently being processed, so this function only makes sense inside the `on_generated` callback.
     * `id`: user-defined ID (a string)
       By convention these should be the mod name with an optional colon and specifier added, e.g. `"default"` or `"default:dungeon_loot"`